 and adding 2.5.

 The brick manufacturer was enormously relieved when Analysis & Inference showed conclusively that the predicted spalling rate was just one-third that of the original survey.
-The testimony from Dr. Fairley in the Federal District Court for the Southern District of New York substantially reduced the owner’s claim, and the brick manufacturer settled with the owner.
+The testimony from the A&I principal in the Federal District Court for the Southern District of New York substantially reduced the owner’s claim, and the brick manufacturer settled with the owner.

 The manufacturer’s attorney wrote: “Without your dedication and insight, a satisfactory result would not have been possible.
 My deepest personal thanks for all of your help.
 It was a joy working with you.”
 And later the attorney added: “It would certainly be useful in resolving future construction disputes if the practice [was] to insist on information as precise as your conclusions...before attempting to fix blame.”